All-optical quantum simulation of ultrastrong optomechanics: Macroscopic quantum superposition

-To see the influence of dissipations on the Wigner functions, we show $W_{\rho_{b}^{\prime(\pm)}}(\zeta)$ of the generated cat states $\rho_{b}^{\prime(\pm)}(t_s)$ in mode $b$ as a function of a complex variable $\zeta$ when the decay rate $\kappa_{a}$ takes different values in Fig.~\ref{FigS5}.
-Here the states $\rho_{b}^{\prime(+)}(t_s)$ and $\rho_{b}^{\prime(-)}(t_s)$ correspond to the panels (a)-(d) and (e)-(h), respectively.
+To see the influence of the system dissipation on the Wigner functions, we show in Fig.~\ref{Wigneropenvsdecayfig} $W_{\rho_{b}^{\prime(\pm)}}(\zeta)$ of the generated cat states $\rho_{b}^{\prime(+)}(t_s)$ [Figs.~\ref{Wigneropenvsdecayfig}(a)$-$\ref{Wigneropenvsdecayfig}(d)] and $\rho_{b}^{\prime(-)}(t_s)$ [Figs.~\ref{Wigneropenvsdecayfig}(e)$-$\ref{Wigneropenvsdecayfig}(h)] in mode $b$ as a function of a complex variable $\zeta$ when the decay rate $\kappa_{a}$ takes different values.
 Obviously, the superposed coherent states with distinguishable superposition components and quantum interference pattern can be observed clearly from the Wigner functions.
-However, the increase of the decay rate $\kappa_{a}$ attenuates the interference pattern gradually (the region between the two peaks), and the main peak corresponding to the coherent component $|\beta\rangle $ is also reduced gradually.
+However, the increase of the decay rate $\kappa_{a}$ attenuates the interference pattern gradually (the region between the two peaks) and the main peak corresponding to the coherent component $|\beta\rangle $ is also reduced gradually.

 As the effective frequency of mode $b$ is replaced by $\Delta_{b}$, acting as the frequency of a mechanical-like resonator, it makes sense to investigate the effect of the thermal occupation number $\bar{n}_{b}$ in mode $b$ on the generation of the cat states.
-In Fig.~\ref{FigS6}, we display the Wigner functions $W_{\rho_{b}^{\prime(\pm)}}(\zeta)$ of the generated cat states $\rho_{b}^{\prime(\pm)}(t_s)$ at different values of $\bar{n}_{b}$.
-We see that, with the increase of $\bar{n}_{b}$, the quantum interference decreases gradually and even disappears ultimately.
+In Fig.~\ref{Wigneropenvsnbfig} we display the Wigner functions $W_{\rho_{b}^{\prime(\pm)}}(\zeta)$ of the generated cat states $\rho_{b}^{\prime(\pm)}(t_s)$ at different values of $\bar{n}_{b}$.
+We see that with the increase of $\bar{n}_{b}$, the quantum interference gradually decreases and even ultimately disappears.

-Similarly to the closed-system case, from the probability distributions $P_{b}^{\left(\pm\right)}[X(\theta)]$, we can observe the influence of the dissipations on quantum interference.
+Similarly to the closed-system case, from the probability distributions $P_{b}^{\left(\pm\right)}[X(\theta)]$, we can observe the influence of the dissipation on quantum interference.
 For the numerical cat states $\rho_{b}^{\prime(\pm)}(t_{s})$, the probability distributions can be obtained as